-- In Office 365, click Admin, and then click Exchange. to open Exchange Admin Center.
+- Click Admin, and then click Exchange to open the Exchange admin center.

-- In the Exchange Admin Center or Exchange Control Panel, locate the user account that you want, and then double-click it.
+- In the Exchange admin center, locate and then double-click the user account that you want.

-- Click Email address or expand Email Options, and then note the primary SMTP address of the user account.
+- Click email address, and then note the primary SMTP address of the user account.

 - Start Active Directory Users and Computers, and then create a user account in the on-premises domain that matches the target Office 365 user account.
 For more information about how to do this, go to the following Microsoft TechNet website:

 - Set the primary SMTP address of the new user account to match the primary SMTP address that you noted in step 1D.